This article is dedicated to explaining fabric conversions, estimating thread needs, and colorfastness of threads.

 Remember if you are substituting for a kit, be careful about changing the fabric size.
 You may run out of thread if you make your design size larger, such as using a 14-count instead of 18-count.
-However, you should be fine if you go smaller say from a 14-count to a 16-count fabric.
+You should be fine if you go smaller, for example from a 14-count to a 16-count fabric.

-Another tip if you are using a kit and you know that you do a lot of ripping.
-Often the kits won’t list the color numbers for the floss.
-Lay out the floss from the kits and match it to floss in your stash or on a color card.
+Sometimes kits won’t list the color numbers for the floss, so here is another tip if you are using a kit and you know that you do a lot of ripping: Lay out the floss from the kits and match it to floss in your stash or on a color card.
 Make a note of that number on your pattern key.
-I cannot count how many times we have had people come in asking for help in matching a color because they ran out.
+This will greatly help you if ever you need to use a different thread to complete a kit.
 Another suggestion is to always keep a snippet of each thread that could be used for matching later.
 It is amazing how much different a thread will look by itself than when it is stitched.

 When substituting Aida for an evenweave, remember that because of the way the fabric is made, it is harder to use Aida for certain techniques such as Hardanger embroidery or designs with specialty stitches.